hackerFaruk/BootcampVisualStudio/README.md

 This repo  is list of my projects i made during my boot camp for MCSD training.

-## Current work
+## Current work  (Here reprsents my current focus)
-Console app 1 is ended.
+Console app 1 is ended. and started second console app development

 Second console app will use better architectture. developed version of dungeon crawler and typo preventation method